Getting Started with Evernote Web Clipper

 Evernote makes all typed and handwritten text in your notes fully searchable, including text in images.
 Just enter any term that's inside your Web Clip, and you will see the note in your results.
 Evernote also searches any tags you added to your Web Clips.

-Evernote on Windows and Mac allow you to filter a list of notes to show only those that were created using Evernote Web Clipper.
+Evernote allows you to filter a list of notes to show only those that were created using Evernote Web Clipper.

 The Evernote Web Clipper also gives you the option of enabling Related Results, which includes results from your Evernote account whenever you search the Web with some of the most common search engines, including Google and Bing.